mlflow/mlflow/docs/source/llms/llm-evaluate/index.rst

 In order to evaluate your LLM with ``mlflow.evaluate()``, your LLM has to be one of the following type:

 1. A :py:func:`mlflow.pyfunc.PyFuncModel` instance or a URI pointing to a logged `mlflow.pyfunc.PyFuncModel` model.
 In general we call that MLflow model.
+The
 2. A python function that takes in string inputs and outputs a single string.
+Your callable must match the signature of :py:func:`mlflow.pyfunc.PyFuncModel.predict`, briefly it should:

+   * Has `data` as the first argument, which can be a ``pandas.Dataframe``, ``numpy.ndarray``, python list, dictionary or scipy matrix.
+   * Returns one of ``pandas.DataFrame``, ``pandas.Series``, ``numpy.ndarray`` or list.
 3. Set `model=None`, and put model outputs in `data`.
 Only applicable when the data is a Pandas dataframe.

 Evaluating with an MLflow Model